-America's Favorite New Movie Is...Hidden Fences
+The Golden Globes Can't Stop Talking About Hidden Fences

 The Color Precious #HiddenFences pic.twitter.com/Gg0z2hCzBb— Brandale Randolph (@Brandale2221) January 9, 2017

-Or, does it sound like members of Hollywood are having trouble keeping track of the only two black-led movies at the Golden Globes?
+Does it sound like members of Hollywood are having trouble keeping track of the only two black-led movies at the Golden Globes?
 Like, to them, Hidden Figures and Fences are so one and the same that the brain accidentally combines them into one movie with one name?
 Like it's a seemingly funny slip-up that is, in actuality, indicative of the entire diversity problem in the industry as a whole?

 We'll have to wait and see.